ChroGPS Dash

 -

-Add a line to fetch the dashboard’s data endpoint every minute:
+Add these lines to fetch the dashboard’s data endpoint every minute:

 * * * * * curl -s 'http://localhost/index.php?ajax=1' >/dev/nullTipIf you want higher resolution, such as every 30 seconds, you can use: